yellows8/3ds_homemenuhax/README.md

 # Vuln
 This was discovered on December 22, 2014.

 Home Menu allocates a 0x2a0000-byte heap buffer using the ctrsdk heap code: offset 0x0 size 0x150000 is for the output decompressed data, offset 0x150000 size 0x150000 is for the input compressed data.
-Immediately after this buffer is a heap freemem memchunkhdr, successfully overwriting it results a crash(when the data written there is junk) in the heap memchunk handling code with the linked-lists.
+Immediately after this buffer is a CTRSDK heap freemem memchunkhdr, successfully overwriting it results a crash(when the data written there is junk) in the CTRSDK heap memchunk handling code with the linked-lists.

 The decompression code only has an input-size parameter, no output size parameter.
 Hence, the output size is not restricted/checked at all.
 Since the decompressed data is located before the compressed data, the buf overflow results in the input compressed data being overwritten first.
-Eventually this overflow will result in the input data actually being used by the decompression function being overwritten, which can later result in an error before the function ever writes to the memchunk-hdr(if the input compressed data doesn't workaround that).
+Eventually this overflow will result in the input data actually being used by the decompression function being overwritten, which can later result in an error before the function ever writes to the CTRSDK memchunk-hdr(if the input compressed data doesn't workaround that).

 # Supported System Versions
 * v9.0